|Journal of Integer Sequences|

 2. If there are accompanying style files or diagrams, please be sure to include them.
-Diagrams should be prepared in .eps format, not pdf, jpg, png, or other formats.
-If there are multiple files, please send them as a tar or zip file.
+If there are multiple files, please send all of them together as a single tar or zip file.
 You can use this BibTeX style file if you are preparing your bibliography in BibTeX.

 3. The subject line of your email message should read "Submission to the Journal of Integer Sequences".
 (Any other header is in danger of being discarded by a spam filter.)
 This is also true for any revision, inquiries about your submission, etc.

 5. Run your paper through a spell-checker before submission.
 Papers with spelling errors risk being rejected immediately with no possibility for resubmission.
 If you are not experienced with latex, please read our style guide before preparing your file.

 7. Authors may want to suggest two or three names of possible referees.
 (Do not suggest members of the editorial board.)

 7. Please do not submit additional papers while your current paper is under review.
 One paper at a time.

 9. Any submission claiming to solve a significant open problem (e.g., Goldbach's conjecture; Gilbreath's conjecture; Beal's conjecture; infinitely many twin primes; Riemann hypothesis; 3x+1 problem) or a major result such as Fermat's last theorem must be preceded by a physical letter (not e-mail) written and signed by a Ph.
 D. mathematician, other than one of the authors, with an appointment at a university, on the letterhead of that university, and sent through ordinary postal mail, stating that he/she has read the paper, understands all the arguments presented in it, and certifies its correctness.